victorcazalis/victorcazalis.github.io/Talks.md

  * "Investigating protected areas effectiveness using North-American Breeding Bird Survey". **International Conference on Ecological Science**, SFE2, Rennes, 24th October 2018.

 ### Invited seminars
+* "Protected areas: are current policies effectively conserving nature?"
+Invited seminar at the **EDB lab**, Toulouse - France, 11th of January 2022

 * "Protected area effectiveness: using eBird data to evaluate conservation actions" Invited seminar at the **Cornell Lab or Ornithology**, Ithaca - USA, 12th of March 2021

 * "Protected area effectiveness: is the cornerstone of biodiversity conservation really enabling the protection of nature?"
 Invited seminar at the **Centre d'Ecologie et des Sciences de la Conservation (CESCO)**, MNHN, Paris - France, 8th of February 2021